jso123450/academic-kickstart/content/home/work.md

   location = "Stony Brook, New York" date_start = "2018-06-01"
   date_end = "2018-12-01"
-  description = """
-  Built the prototype of a new state health exchange platform and established a preprocessing library used to build machine learning models
+  description = "Built the prototype of a new state health exchange platform and established a preprocessing library used to build machine learning models"
-  """

 +++